 - Pearly white bumps and or oozy patches that get crusty could be indicators of basal cell cancers.
 On the foot, basal cell cancers can often be mistaken for non-cancerous skin tumors or benign ulcers.

 - Small, scaly bumps (possibly appearing to be inflamed) can be a sign of early-squamous cell carcinoma, the most common type of skin cancer of the foot.
 Painless but itchy, this type of cancer is often misdiagnosed as a plantar wart, fungal infection, eczema, or ulcer.
 If caught early, it can usually be contained to the skin of the foot but, if left untreated, this cancer can spread and become deadly.

 Diagnosing and Treating Skin Cancer of the Foot

 The only way to confirm whether or not an unusual patch of skin on tour foot is cancerous is to have your podiatrist perform a skin biopsy, which is a simple procedure in which a small sample of skin is obtained and sent to a lab for a skin pathologist to examine.
 If the biopsy determines you have skin cancer, your podiatrist will help you determine your next course of action.

 Each year, about 2 million Americans are diagnosed with non-melanoma skin cancers.
-The goal for Skin Cancer Awareness month is to promote early detection and treatment, so if you see any suspicious spots on the skin of your feet or anywhere else on your body, schedule an appointment with your doctor immediately.
+The goal of Skin Cancer Awareness is to promote early detection and treatment, so if you see any suspicious spots on the skin of your feet or anywhere else on your body, schedule an appointment with your doctor immediately.